-a a non-decreasing real-valued continuous function on the interval that is constant on each equivalence class.
-Ascribing this result of real analysis to Wold, they use it to prove Debreu's representation theorems as well as his "open-gap lemma" which he used to prove his theorems.48 Furthermore, they go beyond this equivalence and a corresponding revisionary re-framing of Wold's work to prove a generalized version of Arrow-Hahn's representation theorem.
+52Beardon-Mehta (1994) has an excellent survey and extension on the method-of-proof of Arrow-Hahn and its relation to other method-of-proofs including Debreu's and Wold's methods.
+In particular, they consider the unit interval endowed with an equivalence relation, and under the assumption of closed equivalence classes, show the existence of a non-decreasing real-valued continuous function on the interval that is constant on each equivalence class.
+Ascribing this result of real analysis to Wold, they use it to prove Debreu's representation theorems as well as his "open-gap lemma" which he used to prove his theorems.
+(As is well-known, this lemma was originally formulated in Debreu (1954) and fully proved in Debreu (1964).
+For its importance in many areas of the mathematical sciences, see, for example, Beardon-Mehta (1994).)
+Furthermore, they go beyond this equivalence and a corresponding revisionary re-framing of Wold's work to prove a generalized version of Arrow-Hahn's representation theorem.
 However, the point of departure for the investigation pursued and reported here in this paper is not this question of whether one theorem can be used to prove, and be proved by, another, but rather the conceptual move that Wold makes from the topology on the choice space to that of the topology on the operation under which these objects of choice can be combined.
 Finally, see also Bosi-Campión-Candeal-Indurain (2020) on recent results on representation of preferences and in particular Bosi-Zuanon (2020, Theorem 2.23) for equivalence results on section and graph continuity postulates.

-49A function $l: X \to \mathbb{R}$ defined on a convex subset of a vector space X is mixture-linear if $l(x\lambda y) = \lambda l(x) + (1-\lambda)l(y)$ for all $x, y \in X$ and $\lambda \in [0,1]$.
+53A function $l: X \to \mathbb{R}$ defined on a convex subset of a vector space X is mixture-linear if $l(x\lambda y) = \lambda l(x) + (1-\lambda)l(y)$ for all $x,y \in X$ and $\lambda \in [0,1]$.